JokerQyou/maupassant-hugo/README.md

 - `[markup]` related configuration is required for Hugo v0.60.0 and above.
   - `codeFences = true` / `noClasses = false` are required for syntax highlighting
   - `startLevel = 1` is required for table of contents if your section heading uses `h1`
+- `[params.donation.qrcodes]` is for donation QR codes.
+Alipay and Wechat donation code is currently supported.

 ## Post summary